anonymous-submit-code/KBLLaMa/README.md

 ## Process Data
 The code is shown in process data, where for benchmark dataset, we first translate the SPARQL into readable s-expression, and as for KB corpus, we generate question and logical expression pairs through GPT-3.5.
 ## Train Model
+We fully fine-tuned a LLaMA-7B, and the weight is uploaded to google drive.
 ## Evaluate